AjB101/main/README.md

 ## 🎯 About Me

-DevOps & Cloud Engineer with hands-on experience designing scalable infrastructure, automating deployments, and managing containerized applications.
+A certified DevOps & Cloud Engineer with hands-on experience designing scalable infrastructure, automating deployments, and managing containerized applications.

 Currently expanding into **AI-driven business solutions**, combining cloud engineering with intelligent systems to solve real-world problems.